About the Community Foundation

 Donating to the Sunshine Coast Community Foundation

-Individuals from all walks of life give many types of gifts, including cash, securities, insurance policies, gift by will, annuities, real estate, art work.
+Individuals from all walks of life give many types of gifts, including cash, securities, gift by will, annuities, real estate, art work.
 Donors can choose to support their community broadly or designate a favorite cause or charity.
 Flexibility is the key.
 The Foundation provides many services to donors to help them make the most of their charitable gifts.
 Corporations also make donations to demonstrate their commitment and support for the community.
 Charities also place their endowment funds with the Foundation in order to benefit from greater returns on their investments.
 All donations receive a receipt for income tax purposes. (see Donations/How To Donate)

 The Foundation itself is not the object of most donor’s philanthropy, but is the vehicle by which donors can fulfill their charitable objectives.
 We create endowment funds from donations and use the earnings from endowments and other sources to make grants to charities on the Sunshine Coast.
 Through our granting programs the Foundation is committed to seeding, nurturing, supporting and strengthening the community.
 Grants are made only to non-for-profit organizations recognized by the Canada Revenue Agency as registered charities. (see Donations/Our Endowments To Date)

 Your gift, big or small, can address the community issues you care most about or you can leave it up to the Foundation to decide where your gift can be best used to help the Sunshine Coast.
 You can also establish your own family named fund to honor the family or the memory of a family member, or a company (business) named fund.
 The first step is to contact us so that you can get more information on fund types and which one(s) best suit your wishes and needs. (see Donations/How To Donate)